The Doctor of Education (EdD) is a professional doctoral degree designed to enhance education leadership and professional practice.

 The purpose of this module is to enable the student to reflect on the variety of methods available to complete doctoral level research.
 Students will discuss relevant and appropriate knowledge and skills required, including literature searching at doctorate level, critical reading, identifying and defining the research question, methodological and analytical processes involved in completing the research process, and research ethics associated with particular methods.
 Students will be introduced to a variety of research methods dependent on the interests, circumstances and expertise of the participant cohort.
 Students will compare and contrast research paradigms and approaches, consider the implications for their own research question and develop a design, including the formation of a research question.

-The taught programme commences with a 1 week-long residential course during February half term at a hotel in Worcestershire.
-This is followed by 10 weekend blocks that are spread across the following 18 months, so as to cause minimum disruption to your workload.
+The taught programme commences with a three day teaching block, followed by 10 weekend blocks that are spread across the following 18 months, so as to cause minimum disruption to your workload.
 The weekend blocks are either in the form of virtual tutorials or face-to-face teaching that will take place at either the University’s St John’s Campus or City Centre Campus.
 Both have good transport links and are within easy reach of public transport.

 The taught programme is shared across our three Professional Doctorate Programmes therefore offering you the opportunity to work alongside professionals in the health and education disciplines.